DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## What you'll need to teach in England

-If you are already a qualified teacher, you will not need to retrain to get a job as a teacher in England.
+If you are already a qualified teacher, you do not need to retrain to teach in England.
 However, you will need:

 * to apply for English 'qualified teacher status', or be able to demonstrate strong non-UK qualifications and experience
 * a high standard of written and spoken English